 Hop on the ferry to Red Hook (even the transportation is fun!) and head to this kid-friendly waterfront shack for mini-golf, bean-bag toss, sandboxes and eat-with-your-hands buckets of seafood (plus hot dogs for picky eaters…and watermelon margaritas for you).

-Little city slickers can get acquainted with goats, pigs and chickens at NYC’s oldest continuously operating farm—it’s been around for oh, 320 years.
-For the full rural experience, stop by for the Queens County Fair (September 23 and 24) for pie-eating contests, hayrides and carnival games.
+Little city slickers can get acquainted with goats, pigs and chickens at NYC’s oldest continuously operating farm—it’s been around for, oh, 320 years.
+For the full rural experience, stop by for the Queens County Fair (September 21 and 22) for pie-eating contests, hayrides and carnival games.

 Maybe your babysitting charge is more of the artistic type, in which case he’ll be right at home on a family tour of the Whitney.
 On weekends, the education center turns into a hands-on studio, where kids (and adults) can create their own masterpieces inspired by the works on view.

 The ultimate challenge: an older kid who refuses to part with her phone for more than 30 seconds.
-Take her to Jump Into the Light for trippy digital experiences like painting, zombie hunting and even “3-D selfie” that you can use to print out a mini version of yourself.
+Take her to Jump Into the Light for trippy digital experiences like painting, zombie hunting and even “3-D selfies” that you can use to print out mini versions of yourselves.